AUTO PRICING FOR DUMMIES

 Now let’s turn our attention to APX Item level functions, Item, Vendor, and Account.

 The APX is Customer specific in most cases.
 Entering an Account number at this level serves as a connecting link to the APX.
-Multiple accounts can be tied to a single APX but multiple APX’s cannot be tied to a single account.
-If need be create another account to handle such a situation.
+Multiple accounts can be tied to a single APX or multiple APX’s can be tied to a single account (in this case the lowest rebated cost will be used).
+If need be create another account to handle any other situation.
 Once the Account is submitted here

 it will be priced per the APX so make sure your matrix is setup properly.
 And whatever you do never shoot pool against this guy.